rackerlabs/rackspace-how-to/content/rackspace-email/email-spoofing-explained.md

  - Blacklist any address/IP listed in the **REPLY-TO**, **RETURN-PATH**, or **SOURCE IP** that you have determined to be fraudulent.
  - Immediately [change the password of your email account](/how-to/change-rackspace-email-mailbox-password) if you or your users provided that information at any point.
- - Alert the rest of your business to the situation
+ - Alert the rest of your business to the situation.

 Spoofing is possibly the most frustrating abuse issue to deal with, simply because it cannot be stopped.
 Spoofing is similar to hand-writing many letters, and signing someone else's name to it.
 You can imagine how difficult that would be to trace.